 Jennifer received her Bachelor's of Science Degree and a Master's Degree in Communication Disorders from Auburn University.
 She has been a speech-language pathologist since 1990 working in a variety of settings to include Early Intervention, school districts and private practice.
 Jennifer piloted a preschool expressive language program for Stafford County Schools.
 Jennifer specializes in Social/Pragmatic Language, Autism Spectrum Disorder, Expressive Language Disorder, Feeding Disorders, and is Beckman Oral Motor Certified.
 She provides services through clinical setting, Telepractice and in home.
-In 2008, she and partner Patti Minicucci created Tots To Teens Therapy Services to provide speech and language resources in an interdisciplinary approach to the families of Northern Virginia.
-Jennifer is currently Vice President of Public Relations for the Speech and Hearing Association of Virginia.
+In 2008, she and cofounder, Patti Minicucci, created Tots To Teens Therapy Services to provide speech and language resources in an interdisciplinary approach to the families of Northern Virginia.
+Jennifer has served as Vice President of Public Relations for the Speech and Hearing Association of Virginia.

 She has also worked with adults modifying foreign accents since 2004.

-Caressa is currently licensed in Virginia, Maryland and Washington, DC.
+Caressa is currently licensed in Virginia and Washington, DC.
 In addition, she has her Certificate of Clinical Competence (CCC-SLP) from ASHA.
-Caressa has worked in several states including Georgia, California, Virginia, Maryland and Washington, DC.
+Caressa has worked in several states as a speech-language pathologist including Georgia, California, Virginia, Maryland, and Washington, DC.
 She also lived in Costa Rica for two years working as a speech-language pathologist.

-Caressa has three young children.
-She enjoys playing board games with her children, reading, kayaking and scuba diving.
+Caressa enjoys paddle boarding with her three children, reading, skiing, and scuba diving.

 Lauren received her Bachelor’s of Science in Education as well as her Master’s of Education in Communication Disorders from the University of Virginia.
 She is currently licensed in Virginia and has her Certificate of Clinical Competence (CCC-SLP) from ASHA.
 After experiences in the schools, hospitals, and skilled nursing facilities, she began her career working in a pediatric private practice and has remained in that setting since.
 Lauren specializes in feeding disorders and infant feeding.
 She joined the Tots to Teens Therapy team in 2020 and currently provides services in the clinical setting and via telehealth.
+Lauren also serves as our Clinical Director of our Manassas location.
 In her spare time she enjoys hiking, swimming, boating, and anything outdoors with her family!